GypsyShen/react-redux-expressjs-azure-example/README.md

   <img src="githubimages/redux-todos-localhost-3000.png">
 </p>

-### Step 2.
-Serve the React and Redux Todos App by the Express App
+### Step 2: serve the redux todos app by the express app

 The react and redux todos app is serverd by pointing the express app's frontend to the production build of the react and redux app.